damaru-inc/waver/README.md

 For each subsequent waveform, we change things a little bit to get a different waveform.
 There are a few controls that you can use to affect this:

 * Seed - The Simplex noise function takes a seed parameter, which you can set.
-Different values affect the waveforms overall.
+Different values produce different noise landscapes, if you will.
 * Radius Base - This is the radius of the circle that we traverse for the first waveform.
 The larger the radius, the more different noise values will appear in the waveform.
 In other words, the larger the radius, the more complex will be the waveform.
 * Radius Increment - this is the amount by which the radius will grow for each waveform.
 This allows you to create wavetables where the waves transition from simple to complex.
-* X Offset - this is the amount by which the centre of the circle shifts for each waveform.
+* X Increment - this is the amount by which the centre of the circle shifts for each waveform.
 If you increase this value, and set the Radius Increment value to 0, then the waves will all be different but they will have similar complexity.